OUR FAVORITE THINGS: Top 4 Favorite Blogs

 Though I run this blog, I can’t say that I follow an extensive list of other blogs regularly.
 Whoops.
 However, there are 4 blogs that are my go-tos when I’m in the mood to do some internet readin’.

 I love talking about budgeting; it’s where my need to control everything can be acceptably put to use.
 So The Financial Diet is one of my favorite blogs because it openly talks about money, but in a way that features personal experiences rather than posts written in dry, financy-speak.
-I even wrote a li’l something for them recently which you can find here.
+I've also written a few posts for TFD over the years.

 3. Meg Fee

 The Yellow Conference is an organization of women that hosts a yearly conference and more for creative entrepreneurs in Los Angeles.
+Just recently, they launched the Yellow Collective, a membership that hosts monthly gatherings and offers resources for ladies looking to change the world through entrepreneurship (I just joined in July 2017!).
 The blog features posts related to running your own business and developing your passions.
 This breakdown of the 22 steps a graphic designer took to start her own business has been my favorite post so far.